twentyfiveone/freecodecamp-balance-sheet/README.md

-# freecodecamp-balance-sheet
+# freeCodeCamp Responsive Web Design
-freeCodeCamp Responsive Web Design - Learn More About CSS Pseudo Selectors By Building A Balance Sheet
+Learn More About CSS Pseudo Selectors By Building A Balance Sheet